-Power grid inspection and asset management are an integral part of power grid maintenance.
-Drones and Robotic technology can be used with the goal to improve the quality and productivity of the power grid maintenance which will ultimately support reliability and cost-effectiveness.
+Power grid inspection and AM are an integral part of power grid maintenance.
+Drones and robotic technology can be used with the goal of improving the quality and productivity of the power grid maintenance, which will ultimately support reliability and cost-effectiveness.
 Automated data acquisition and management will play a larger role for predictive maintenance and will leverage drones and robotics for data collection and analysis.

 - Rolling Robots

 - Brachiating robots

 - Self-positioning (GPS and image processing)

 - Live line equipment used by robots (hot sticks, insulated jibs,

 insulated boom trucks, stripping machine, electric wrench, wire breaking pliers etc.)